Words by Lyndsay

 It’s what I like about her the most.
 She feels like home – my safe place to land.

 I had only been secretly out to my closest friends when Erica and I met.
 After being with her, I wanted to shout it from the rooftops.
 She made me feel confident and accepted.
 After many years, I finally felt like me.
 We have had to overcome the fear of me coming out together: the adjustment, the confusion, the repercussions.
 Thankfully Erica and I are surrounded by the most supportive group of family and friends.

 This brings me to my favorite memory.
-We decided after wrapping up wedding season [I do bridal hair] that we would take a little ‘baecation’ up to Portland, Maine.
+After wrapping up the wedding season [I do bridal hair], we decided that we would take a little ‘baecation’ up to Portland, Maine.
 The first night there, I hid in the bathroom to blow up a gold LOVE balloon.
 Tears running down my face, I told her she was it for me.
 She was my home.
-I don’t know what the future has in store for us, but I do know we want to travel the world together — hand in hand and proud of the love we found in one another.
+I don’t know what the future has in store for us, but I do know we want to travel the world together – hand in hand and proud of the love we found in one another.